What does QUEST look like

 The NAGC defines twice exceptional learners as students "who are both gifted and disabled.
 These students may also be referred to as having dual exceptionalities or as being gifted with learning disabilities (GT/LD).
 This also applies to students who are gifted with ADHD or gifted with autism."

-Princeton's identification process for QUEST students is all-inclusive and gives learners with IEPs and 504 Plans equal opportunity for services.
+Princeton's identification process for QUEST students is universal and gives learners with IEPs and 504 Plans equal opportunity for services.
 Identification measures of potential 2e students will be closely reviewed to determine the best educational plan for meeting their gifted and talented needs.
 Because the circumstances surrounding 2e students often differ from students without learning disabilities, services will be determined on a case-by-case basis.

 Program Exit Procedures